elementor/elementor/readme.txt

 ***Looking to boost sites performance?** Meet the [Image Optimizer plugin](https://go.elementor.com/wp-repo-description-tab-elementor-io/) by Elementor: an easy-to-use WordPress plugin that effortlessly reduces image sizes without sacrificing quality.
 Compatible with popular formats like JPEG, PNG, WebP, and GIF, it ensures a visually stunning, high-speed website – [download now](https://wordpress.org/plugins/image-optimization/)!*

-= 📈Accelerate your web creation process =
+= 📈 Accelerate your web creation process =
 To speed up your workflow, Elementor offers tools that enhance collaboration and efficiency, such as:

 - **Finder** - quickly navigate between different pages and website components, or create new website parts.